inversederivative/DebuggingWithVoltron/README.md

 ALT + SHIFT + "+" -> split the window horizontally
 ALT + SHIFT + "-" -> split the window vertically

+ALT + Left   ->  Move to the left window
+ALT + Right  ->  Move to the right window
+ALT + Up     ->  Move to the top window
+ALT + Down   ->  Move to the bottom window

 ---

 ### Voltron Commands